Authenticate a legacy API key

 -H '{"Authorization": "Bearer f81eeac9-7cb0-4a82-951b-724f592723ae"}'

-After successfully authenticating, you can initiate requests to any endpoints you have verified.
+After successfully authenticating, you can initiate requests to any verified destinations.
 If you want to send test requests, you can send them to https://api.redoxengine.com/endpoint.
+Learn how to send test messages.

 Every Data Model API request must contain these headers and body parameters.